Global evidence for a consistent spatial footprint of intra-urban centers: Introduction

-To address these limitations, we develop a geospatial framework that leverages nighttime light data (a well-established proxy for economic activity \cite{donaldson2016view,burke2021using, chen2011using, henderson2012measuring, chen2022global} and urban structure identification \cite{yang2021using, chen2017new, jie2024identifying}) to construct a harmonized global map of intra-urban centers.
+To address these limitations, we develop a geospatial framework that leverages nighttime light data to construct a harmonized global map of intra-urban centers.
+Nighttime light is a well-established proxy for economic activity \cite{donaldson2016view,burke2021using, chen2011using, henderson2012measuring, henderson2018global,chen2022global}, and has been increasingly used for urban structure identification \cite{chen2017new, yang2021using, jie2024identifying}.
+Building on this foundation, we treat light intensity as a continuous surface of urban activity.
 In this study, a \textit{city} refers to a contiguous urban agglomeration delineated by GHSL, independent of administrative boundaries, ensuring global consistency \cite{dong2024defining}.
-An \textit{urban center} (or simply \textit{center}) denotes a localized concentration of human activity within a city, operationally identified as a local maximum in nighttime light intensity.
-Analogous to mapping mountainous terrain, we treat nighttime light intensity as the ``elevation'' of urban activity and identify centers as local ``peaks'' in this landscape (Fig. 1).
+An \textit{urban center} (or simply \textit{center}) denotes a localized concentration of activity within a city.
+Analogous to mapping mountainous terrain, we operationally identify centers as local maxima in the nighttime light intensity landscape (Fig. 1).

 Analyzing this global map reveals substantial diversity in the number and arrangement of centers across regions.
-Strikingly, beneath this heterogeneity lies a robust regularity: across more than 9,500 cities worldwide, the total urban area scales proportionally with the number of centers, a remarkably stable spatial footprint per center.
-At the level of individual centers, spatial catchment areas derived from Voronoi partitioning exhibit a characteristic size across countries, largely independent of population density.
+Beneath this heterogeneity, however, lies a robust empirical regularity: across cities worldwide, the total urban area scales linearly with the number of centers, implying a roughly constant spatial footprint per center.
+That aggregate constancy is stable under a wide range of methodological parameters and different city boundary delineations, and holds for both 2015 and 2020 datasets.
+Its micro-level origin lies in the spatial organization within cities: specifically, the spatial catchment area of each individual center exhibits a characteristic size.
 These regularities imply that as cities grow, they tend to accommodate expansion through the multiplication of centers rather than the expansion of existing ones.

-By identifying intra-urban activity centers in a globally consistent manner, this study provides a descriptive foundation for comparing internal urban structure across cities and regions.
-The resulting dataset enables systematic analyses of accessibility, spatial hierarchy, and center multiplicity using harmonized global data, and offers new empirical insights into the organizing principles of intra-urban spatial structure.